evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 2. Prepare toy data

-You will use the `adult` dataset from OpenML.
+You'll use the `adult` dataset from OpenML.
 * Import it as a pandas `DataFrame`.
-* Split it into `adult_ref` (reference dataset) and `adult_prod` (production data).
-For demo purposes, we base the split on the "education" feature.
-Production data will include persons with specific education levels not seen in the reference.
-We do it to introduce some artificial drift.
+* Split it into two datasets: `adult_ref` (reference dataset) and `adult_prod` (current production data).

+To introduce some artificial drift for demo purposes, we'll base the split on the "education" feature.
+Current data will include people with education levels unseen in the reference dataset.
+Here's how you can do it:

 ```python
 adult_data = datasets.fetch_openml(name="adult", version=2, as_frame="auto")